cesar-rolli/ytgo/readme.md

 -A | --audio | Download only the audio from your link -h | --help | help for ytgo
--L | --link string | Paste your link between quotation marks
+-L | --link string | Paste your link between quotation marks -P | --playlist-audio | Download all videos from playlist, but only audio -Q | --playlist-video | Download all videos from playlist

 # Technologies